jeandrad1/jeandrad1/README.md

 # Hi 👋, I'm Jesús Andrade Perez
 ## About Me

-🌱 I'm currenly learning C language programming in 42School, in Málaga.
+🌱 I'm currenly learning C language programming in 42 School, in Málaga.

 <!--
 Here are some ideas to get you started: